REA-RL: Reflection-Aware Online Reinforcement Learning for Efficient Reasoning: Reflection-Aware Online Reinforcement Learning

 \subsection{Reflection-Aware Reward Refinement}

-\paragraph{Reflection reward.} To prevent the models from favoring short yet non-reflective responses due to length reward, we introduce a reflection reward based on the presence of reflective tokens, i.e., ``wait'', ``alternatively'', ``check'', and ``but''.
+\paragraph{Reflection reward.} To prevent the models from favoring short yet non-reflective responses due to the length reward, we introduce a reflection reward based on the presence of reflective tokens, i.e., ``wait'', ``alternatively'', ``check'', and ``but''.
 We calculate the density of these tokens, and count closely clustered occurrences as a single instance to prevent consecutive reflective tokens within a single reflection.
 Formally, for the current response $s_i$, let $N_\text{Token}$ be the total number of tokens in the response and $N_\text{Reflect}$ be the number of reflective tokens.
-The reflection reward $R_\text{Reflect}$ is:
+The reflection reward $\text{R}_\text{Reflect}$ is:

-$D_{0.2}$ represents the 0.2 quantile of the reflection density in the training data, and $D_i$ is the density of $r_i$.
+Here, $D_{0.2}$ represents the 0.2 quantile of the reflection density in the training data, and $D_i$ is the density of $s_i$.
 This reward penalizes responses only when their density falls within the lowest 20\% of observed densities, thereby preventing the reward from inadvertently promoting overthinking.
+Empirically, using any quantile $\leq$ 0.2 yields similarly strong performance; a smaller quantile places greater emphasis on efficiency, whereas a larger one trades efficiency for accuracy.

-\paragraph{Length reward refinement.} The length reward in Kimi K1.5 demonstrates a bias towards shorter responses even if the answers are incorrect.
+\paragraph{Length reward refinement.} The length reward in Kimi K1.5 demonstrates a bias towards shorter responses even when incorrect.
 However, for challenging queries, more extensive reasoning is often required, conflicting with the current reward mechanism.
-Therefore, we follow \citet{GRPOLEADDifficultyAware_ZZ25} to refine the length reward by grouping responses by query and setting the length reward to zero for all incorrect responses, which provides the definition of $R_\text{RLen}$.
+Thus, we follow \citet{GRPOLEADDifficultyAware_ZZ25} to set the length reward to zero if the response is incorrect, i.e.: